kupl/npex/README.md

 last_access | the last access expression of the null pointer.
 It can be a variable, a name of field, or a name of method.<br> For example, when NPE occurs at "x.foo().g", the last_access is **foo**. npe_class   | the class name where NPE occurs.<br>For example, if the exact class is "org.apache.A", npe_class is **A**.

+#### Patches
+All the generated patch candidates are stored in "patches" directory.
+Users need to replace the original NPE-existing file with one of the patch candidates to make their project **NPE-free**.

 ## License
 This project is licensed under the MIT license.